laravel/docs/redirects.md

         return redirect('dashboard')->with('status', 'Profile updated!');
     });

+You may use the `withInput` method provided by the `RedirectResponse` instance to flash the current request's input data to the session before redirecting the user to a new location.
+Once the input has been flashed to the session, you may easily [retrieve it](/docs/{{version}}/requests#retrieving-old-input) during the next request:

+    return back()->withInput();

 After the user is redirected, you may display the flashed message from the [session](/docs/{{version}}/session).
 For example, using [Blade syntax](/docs/{{version}}/blade):

     @if (session('status'))